JackSzwergold/Cheat-Sheets/content/Munin - Moving and Renaming Data Files.md

 Template: index
 ---

-## Munin - Moving and Renaming Data Files

-By Jack Szwergold

 This tutorial explains how to move or change a Munin node name without losing past data files and related history.

 For this example we are moving data saved under the hostname `localdomain`—default Munin install hostname—to the new hostname of `sandbox.local`.